 TED2018 hit its stride on day 3, with talks from explorers of space and oceans, builders of cities and bridges, engineers of the future and many more.
 Here are some of the themes we heard echoing through the opening day, as well as some highlights from around the conference venue in Vancouver.
 Are we alone […]Continue reading

 Why you should listen

 Aaswath Raman is an assistant professor of electrical and systems engineering at the University of Pennsylvania.
 He is also co-founder of a clean energy startup, SkyCool Systems, where he is its chief scientific officer.
 He initiated and led the development of radiative sky cooling, a technology that he originated as a research associate at Stanford University, beginning in 2012.

 Raman is deeply interested in the intersection of science, technology and development work, and he has previously collaborated on projects to redesign refugee camps with UNHCR and to rethink governance in rural Sierra Leone.
 In recognition of his breakthroughs in developing radiative sky cooling, in 2015 he was named one of MIT Technology Review's "Innovators Under 35."

 This beautiful blue marble, our shared earth: On a sunny morning in Vancouver, we pack into the darkened TED theater to learn more about its mysteries, its challenges, and how we might help it thrive.
 There’s no shiny “nature porn” here (well, maybe a little bit) but a clear-eyed look at what’s going right and […]Continue reading

 There’s a particular occupational hazard associated with covering TED conferences: having your mind blown.
 University of Pennsylvania physicist and applied engineer Aaswath Raman does just that with his rethinking of air-conditioning.
-Now, as anyone who’s ever escaped to the movies on a scorching day can attest, sitting in a room that has been artificially chilled to Arctic […]Continue reading
+Now, as anyone who’s ever escaped to the movies on a scorching day can attest, sitting in a room that has been artificially chilled […]Continue reading